beesaferoot/dobby/README.md

 ### Automated Labeling

-Dobby can automatically label issues based on the content of the issue using the Cohere's embed model `embed-multilingual-v2.0` model.
+Dobby can automatically label issues based on the content of the issue using the Cohere's embed model [`embed-multilingual-v2.0`](https://docs.cohere.com/docs/multilingual-language-models) model.

 ### Translation

 To translate an issue, mention Dobby in a comment with the query `@dobby-gh-bot translate to <target-language>`, where `<target-language>` is the target language to be translated to.
 Dobby will automatically translate the issue into the specified language and post a comment with the translated text.
-This functionality uses the Cohere's generator model `command-xlarge-nightly`.
+This functionality uses the Cohere's generator model [`command-xlarge-nightly`](https://docs.cohere.com/docs/command-beta).

 ## Contributing

-If you would like to contribute to this project, please open an issue or submit a pull request.
+If you would like to contribute to this project, please open an issue 🌚 or submit a pull request.
 All contributions are welcome!